Borderline personality disorder (BPD) in the perinatal period

-Living with borderline personality disorder can be challenging.
+Living with borderline personality disorder (BPD) can be challenging.
 Having a baby makes things a bit more difficult.
 That’s why it is important to get help.

 How common is borderline personality disorder?

 Around 3 in 100 Australian women aged 25 or more experience borderline personality disorder.